Information on registering to vote at home or overseas

-How to register as an overseas voter
+How do I register as an overseas voter?

 If you are a British citizen living abroad, you can apply to register as an overseas voter.
 To register you must have been registered at a UK address in the last 15 years.
 As an overseas voter you are eligible to vote in UK Parliamentary and European Parliamentary elections – but not UK local elections.
 Overseas registrations are valid for one year, so need to be renewed.

-How to register as a service voter
+How do I register as a service voter?

 If you are a member of the armed forces, or a husband, wife or registered civil partner of a service voter, you have the option to register as a service voter.
 If you are often posted overseas, or if you move around frequently, registering as a service voter enables you to remain registered at a fixed UK address.
 Service voter registrations are valid for a period of five years.

 There are two registers.
 Using information received from the public, registration officers keep two registers – the electoral register and the open register (also known as the edited register).